• Year

 The Ravensbourne represented Rogers' transition to transistor technology, offering increased power and performance over their tube designs in a similarly styled package.
 Its transformer-coupled output stage was an innovative approach, though it introduced some complexity in setup and maintenance.

-One channel only listed in the transistor lineup.
+Only one channel is listed in the transistor lineup.

 • Source of data